...but I'm sure some of it will be disputed. Let's discuss these!

 MPG gain is 1 to 2 while percent increase is 5 to 10%.

 6. Use Warm Air Intake: Modify intake to draw warm air near radiator.

 Advantage: Deliver warm and smooth air to the intake for best MPG.

 Directions: Disconnect the cold air hose or housing from the fender well.
 Remove filter.
 Clean up the parts.
 Bore about 10 1-3/4 inch holes into plastic housing (if this applies) to draw air from the engine compartment directly to the air filter.
 Deburr the holes and clean the parts.
 Plug up the cold air inlet leading to the air collector box.
 Reinstall the air filter assembly.
 This will improve the engine Thermal Efficiency and mileage.

-MPG gain is 1 to 2 and percent gain is 5 to 10%.
 7. Slow Down Engine: Use larger than standard tires.